dyegosutil/aws-s3-presigned-post/README.md

 - Add final where it should be

-- Test logging in ECS
+- Test logging in ECS.
 - Add id to pre signed post generation to get meaningfull loggings, userId, etc
 - Have one more look in the logs, Input validation failures e.g. protocol violations, unacceptable encodings, invalid parameter names and values